Influential Woman · Federal Government

 About Linda

-Following her retirement from federal service, Linda expanded her longstanding passion for mentoring and counseling into full-time ministry and coaching work.
-She serves as an Associate Minister and Director of Christian Education and Fellowship Ministries while also providing life coaching and biblical counseling through BHWM, Inc. Her work focuses on empowering women and youth through faith-based guidance, leadership development, and “positive imagery,” helping individuals envision new possibilities for their personal and professional lives.
+After retiring from federal service, Linda expanded her longstanding passion for mentoring and counseling into full-time ministry and coaching work.
+She serves as an Associate Minister and Director of Christian Education and Relationship Ministries, while also providing life coaching and biblical counseling through BHWM, Inc.

 Her Interview